We recently did a concrete polishing job and thought it would be a good opportunity to post how polished concrete floors are done.

 The polishing process

-The process begins with the use of coarse diamond segments bonded in a metallic matrix.
+The concrete polishing process begins with the use of coarse diamond segments bonded in a metallic matrix.
 These segments are coarse enough to remove minor pits, blemishes, stains, or light coatings from the floor in preparation for final smoothing and polishing.

 Depending on the condition of the concrete, this initial rough grinding is generally a three to four-step process.